gnuradio/gr-dpd/README.md

 ## Working with the module:

-All the progress related details of the development of this module and its proper documentation and resources related to this module can be found [here](https://grdpd.wordpress.com/).
+All the progress related details of the development of this module and its proper record and resources related to this module can be found [here](https://grdpd.wordpress.com/).

-* Description of Example Flowgraphs can be seen [here](https://github.com/gnuradio/gr-dpd/tree/master/examples#gr-dpd-example-flowgraphs).
+* Description of [Example Flowgraphs](https://github.com/gnuradio/gr-dpd/tree/master/examples) can be seen [here](https://github.com/gnuradio/gr-dpd/tree/master/examples#gr-dpd-example-flowgraphs).
-* Documentation of the gr-dpd, containing each block's description is given [here](https://github.com/gnuradio/gr-dpd/tree/master/docs#gr-dpd-digital-pre-distortion).
+* [Documentation](https://github.com/gnuradio/gr-dpd/tree/master/docs) of the gr-dpd, containing each block's description is given [here](https://github.com/gnuradio/gr-dpd/tree/master/docs#gr-dpd-digital-pre-distortion).

 ## Examples: